2 Chronicles 16:12b Though his disease was severe, even in his illness he did not seek help from the Lord, but only from the physicians.

 Christian athletes are not immune to injuries.
-God doesn’t choose to wrap them in a special bubble wrapping, some sort of unfair advantage over their competitors.
+God doesn’t choose to wrap us in a special bubble wrapping, some sort of unfair advantage over our competitors.
 Injuries and sickness are an unfortunate reality for all athletes.
 The key question, however, is how do you deal with your injuries and sickness as a believer?

 But something seemed to go awry in Asa’s life.
-In chapters 15 and 16 we read that God sent prophets to Asa to try to convict him of his sin, but it appeared that his heart had grown increasingly cold in his later years.
+In chapters 15-16 we read that God sent prophets to Asa to try to convict him of his sin, but his heart had grown increasingly cold.
 This is the context of today’s key verse: Though his disease was severe, even in his illness he did not seek help from the Lord, but only from the physicians.
-(2 Chron 16:12b).
-This scripture does not seem to chastise Asa for seeking help from the physicians but rather that he did not seek help from the Lord.
-God had come through for Asa and all the people of Judah when Asa had turned to God, so why did he now fail to turn to God in his sickness?
+(2 Chronicles 16:12b).
+This scripture does not seem to chastise Asa for seeking help from the physicians, but rather it stresses that he did not seek help from the Lord.
+God had come through for Asa and all the people of Judah when Asa had turned to God, so why not now in his sickness?

-My personal conviction is that God can allow sickness and injury into our lives and use that for his greater good.
-This can include being a witness to others in our suffering, it can be helpful to increase our perseverance, or it can even be used to change the direction of our lives to follow His will for us.
-However, I also believe in an all-powerful God who can heal, has healed and does still miraculously heal today.
+God can allow sickness and injury into our lives and use that for his greater good.
+This can include being a witness to others in our suffering, it can be helpful to increase our perseverance, or it can even be used to change the direction of our lives to follow his will for us.
+However, I also believe in an all-powerful God who can heal, has healed, and does still miraculously heal today.
 After all, it is God who first miraculously created us so who better to turn to in our sickness and injury.
 Why would we not first ask God for healing?